DevExpress-Examples/blazor-grid-popup-edit-form-customization/README-CODE-DevExpress.md

 ### Construct Popup Form UI and Process User Input

 Declare a `DxPopup` component and populate it with data editors and action buttons.
 This example uses [DxFormLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFormLayout) to arrange UI controls.
 An `EditForm` wraps the form content.
-A handler for [EditForm.OnValidSubmit](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform.onvalidsubmit#microsoft-aspnetcore-components-forms-editform-onvalidsubmit) updates the data source when a user posts changes that pass validation.
+A handler for [EditForm.OnValidSubmit](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform.onvalidsubmit#microsoft-aspnetcore-components-forms-editform-onvalidsubmit) updates the data source when a user posts changes.

 ```razor
 <DxPopup Visible="PopupVisible"